kurmasz-assignments/cis343-term-paper-v1/README.md

   - Note the data types the language provides
     - Clearly identify which are part of the language, and which are provided as part of the language's standard library.
-    - What difference (if any) is there a difference between "primitive" data types and user-defined data types?
+    - What difference (if any) is there a difference between "primitive" data types and user-defined data types and how they are used?
+(For example Java doesn't allow you to use primitive types with generics.)
   - Describe the type checking system used
     - Static or dynamic?
     - Explicit or implicit?